How to Find a Strong Developer Using StackOverflow and Kaggle

 Despite a large number of different services and platforms used by high-skilled professionals, searching for eligible candidates takes a lot of time.
 Browsing those websites, screening out specialists lacking the necessary skills and comparing the ratings is also time-consuming.

 To simplify this task, we have developed the AmazingHiring search engine.
 This app automatically searches for the right candidates on all the services.
 In other words, it browses all the sources (including websites for developers, which are not optimized for headhunting purposes, and also LinkedIn and other social media), automatically evaluates the technical skills and finds the most suitable candidate for the company.

-This evaluation is based on machine learning algorithms which analyze the candidate’s code and determine their rating on professional online platforms.
+This evaluation is based on machine learning algorithms that analyze the candidate’s code and determine their rating on professional online platforms.

 Thus, this service allows you to minimize the time spent on browsing resources by doing this automatically.
 The app also covers “passive users” – those who don’t have accounts in the popular social media and are not accustomed to state publicly that they are considering job oers, for instance, by posting their resume on a job board.